 - Have during that same period had your principal or only place of work in the council area; or

-- During that 12 month period resided in the council area
+- During that 12 month period resided in the council area or within 3 miles of it

 You cannot stand for election if you: